jstrieb/code-grid/README.md

 Thanks to [Logan Snow](https://github.com/lsnow99) for consulting on all manner of web esoterica, and for testing early versions of Code Grid.

-Thanks to [AJ Liu](https://www.linkedin.com/in/amyjl) for feedback on early versions of Code Grid.
+Thanks to [Amy Liu](https://www.linkedin.com/in/amyjl) for feedback on early versions of Code Grid.